julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 In multiple European folk systems, **men were restricted from harvesting Artemisia** intended for women’s medicine.

+Artemisia plants carried layered restrictions: while men used wormwood for protection and warfare, women’s reproductive and lunar uses followed separate rules, especially in Balkan and Southern European traditions documented in historical **[Artemisia Rites](wormwood-witchcraft-war)**.

 ---

 ### 4. Sacred Seed & Root Medicines (Indigenous Traditions)